The Competence Trap

 Nexus Dynamics

-Documented the phenomenon in the classified Otieno Report and used the findings to improve compliance role selection — weaponizing the research it was meant to expose.
+Documented the phenomenon in the classified Otieno Report and used the findings to improve compliance role selection — weaponizing the research that was meant to expose the pattern.

 Lena Marchetti

-Exemplifies the trap — intelligent enough to understand Genesis, empathetic enough to recognize the cost, disciplined enough to file the paperwork anyway.
-Then chose lateral instead of up — and found the same trap waiting at Nexus.
+Intelligent enough to understand Genesis, empathetic enough to recognize the cost, disciplined enough to file the paperwork anyway.
+Her years at optimization left her unable to stop being good at the work that harmed others.
+She chose lateral instead of up, and found the same trap waiting.

 The Complicity Gradient